 - Discipline to be productive when working remotely

-- Self-marketing to be able to constantly find client, customers or accommodation
+- Self-marketing to be able to constantly find clients, customers, or accommodation

 - Being okay with being lonely because there will be times when it takes longer or it’s harder to make new friends.